magomimmo/modern-cljs/doc/tutorial-03.md

 we're going to use [lein-ring][3] plugin to manage and automate common [ring][1] tasks.

-To install `lein-ring` add it as a plugin to your `project.clj`.
+To install `lein-ring`, add it as a plugin to your `project.clj`.
 As for `lein-cljsbuild`, if you're going to use it in every CLJ project, you can add it to your global profile (i.e. in `~/.lein/profiles.clj`).

 Like `lein-cljsbuild`, `lein-ring` plugin require to be configurated by adding a `:ring` keyword to `project.clj`.
-The value of `:ring` will contain a map of configuration options, but just one of them, `:handler` is required and has to refer a function (i.e. handler) we have to define.
+The value of `:ring` has to contain a map of configuration options, but just one of them, `:handler` is required.
+It has to refer a function (i.e. handler) we are going to define.

 Here is the modified version of `project.clj` with the required